 The Codex has not established a MRL for sulfoxaflor in or on avocados or rice.

 C. Response to Comments

-Another four comments were primarily related to a general disapproval of pesticides in general.
+One comment was received that stated in part that tolerance levels should be zero because people do not need to be exposed to more poison.
 Although the Agency recognizes that some individuals believe that pesticides should be banned on agricultural crops, the existing legal framework provided by section 408 of the Federal Food, Drug and Cosmetic Act (FFDCA) authorizes EPA to establish tolerances when it determines that the tolerance is safe.
 Upon consideration of the validity, completeness, and reliability of the available data as well as other factors the FFDCA requires EPA to consider, EPA has determined that these sulfoxaflor tolerances are safe.
-The commenters have provided no information supporting a contrary conclusion.
+The commenter has provided no information supporting a contrary conclusion.

 VI.
 Statutory and Executive Order Reviews